datnguyen-tt/datnguyen-tt/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Experienced Senior Erlang/OTP Engineer with 10+ years building fault-tolerant, distributed systems in cloud-native environments.
-Passionate about applying functional programming and resilient architecture to high-availability platforms supporting real-time communication, automation, and telemetry.
+My name is Dat Nguyen, and I am a Senior Erlang/OTP Engineer with over 10 years of experience building fault-tolerant, distributed systems in cloud-native environments.
+I am passionate about applying functional programming and resilient architecture to high-availability platforms supporting real-time communication, automation, and telemetry.

-Skilled in leading cross-functional teams, designing scalable services, and debugging complex systems.
-Excited by mission-driven work intersecting software, infrastructure, and system observability, aligned with high-impact goals such as space sustainability and security.

-## Core Competencies

-**Languages:** Erlang/OTP, Python, Bash, YANG, C/C++, Emacs Lisp
-**Functional Systems:** GenServers, supervision trees, hot code upgrade, state machines, fault-tolerant OTP design
-**Cloud & Infrastructure:** AWS (EC2, S3, Lambda), Docker, CI/CD, Prometheus, Grafana, GitLab CI, Jenkins
-**Architecture:** Distributed systems, cloud-native microservices, mission-critical systems, Actor model
-**Protocols:** SIP, Diameter, NETCONF, RESTCONF, OpenSSL, HTTP
-**Databases:** PostgreSQL, Mnesia, ETS/Dets, SQL, CiscoDB
-**Security & Auth:** TLS, OAuth2, RBAC, OpenSSL
-**Monitoring & Debugging:** Prometheus, Wireshark, Common Test, Dialyzer, DBG

-My work focuses on building resilient, scalable systems that can handle the demands of modern telecommunications and IoT applications.
-I'm passionate about applying functional programming principles to solve complex distributed systems challenges.

-Connect with me on social media to stay updated on my latest projects and insights in distributed systems and telecommunications.
+I began my career at DEK Technologies, where I contributed to telecom core components for Ericsson and later worked on network automation features for Cisco NSO.
+I then joined Precision Development (PxD) as a Cloud Systems Engineer, building distributed voice/text systems for low-connectivity environments.
+Currently, I work at 5Gencare as a Senior Erlang Cloud Engineer, architecting distributed IoT/AIoT backend systems.

+I hold a Master's degree in Information Technology from the University of Information Technology, Vietnam, where my thesis focused on hybrid geolocation gateways using LoRaWAN and Semtech LR1110.
+My research interests include distributed systems, cloud-native architecture, and telecommunications infrastructure.

+Beyond my professional work, I am passionate about open-source development and contributing to the Erlang/OTP ecosystem.
+I believe in building systems that are not only technically robust but also scalable and maintainable for long-term success.